jburgy/jburgy.github.io/docs/_posts/2022-05-13-what-is-linear-programming.md

-I went looking online for an early FORTRAN implementation of the simplex method and came across the [NSWC Library of Mathematics Subroutines](https://apps.dtic.mil/sti/tr/pdf/ADA261511.pdf) (where NSWC stands for Naval Surface Warface Center).
+I went looking online for an early FORTRAN implementation of the simplex method and came across the [NSWC Library of Mathematics Subroutines](https://apps.dtic.mil/sti/tr/pdf/ADA261511.pdf) (where NSWC stands for Naval Surface Warfare Center).
 It appeared several years _after_ Dantzig's original discovery yet still has that musty old code smell.
-I slapped some python bindings on it using [f2py](https://numpy.org/doc/stable/f2py/f2py.getting-started.html#the-smart-way) then looked for a classical problem to test it.
-I came across an articled called [Sudoku, Linear Optimization, and the Ten Cent Diet](https://research.google/blog/sudoku-linear-optimization-and-the-ten-cent-diet/) with a great line:
+I slapped some Python bindings on it using [f2py](https://numpy.org/doc/stable/f2py/f2py.getting-started.html#the-smart-way) then looked for a classical problem to test it.
+I came across an article called [Sudoku, Linear Optimization, and the Ten Cent Diet](https://research.google/blog/sudoku-linear-optimization-and-the-ten-cent-diet/) with a great line:

 > The [Simplex algorithm](https://en.wikipedia.org/wiki/Simplex_algorithm) for linear optimization